avalonmediasystem/react-structural-metadata-editor/README.md

 yarn start
 ```

-Starts the webpack development server in which you can view your work. http://localhost:3001/
+Starts the webpack development server in which you can view your work. http://localhost:3001/ with a `Node.js` server at http://localhost:3002 to serve the demo content needed for the development server.

 ```
 yarn test